CueBitts/CueBitts.github.io/readme.md

 lines will now alternate color and boxes will fill in with the color that closed them I added the gameplay loop and did some debugging to tie together most of the game's functions.

+points are counted and player is granted an extra turn for earning one I added conditions to tell if a box was filled and by whom to grant players who earn points an extra turn and tally up the winner.